Tensor polarization and the dissipative damping of vector meson in QCD Medium: supplemental material (Supp)

 In the medium rest frame, nonzero momentum $\vp$ breaks the rotational symmetry, which results in the difference between $A_L$ and $A_T$ and therefore leads to the tensor polarization even in the absence of hydrodynamic gradient as expressed by the first term in $\a_0 $ in Eq.~(\ref{eq_T0}).
-Such splitting induced polarizations have also been discussed for virtual photons~\cite{Baym:2017qxy,Speranza:2018osi}.
+Such splitting induced polarizations have also been discussed for virtual photons~\cite{Baym:2017qxy,Speranza:2018osi}, but this is the first time it has been discussed in the context vector meson in a locally equilibrated hydrodynamic medium.
 In addition, the projection of an off-shell in-medium particle mismatches with the on-shell final states particle, which leads to the second term in $\a_0 $ in Eq.~(\ref{eq_T0}).

 We then turn to the \textit{first-order term} $\mathcal T^{(1)}$, which is proportional to the hydrodynamic gradients and accounts for the off-equilibrium contribution induced by the system inhomogeneity.